rololand/rololand/README.md

 ### Hi there 👋
+I am a ISTQB certified Test Engineer.
+I work in TietoEVRY as Automation CI Test Engineer in cross functional team in project for the biggest Sweden LTE company.
+My main duty is secure test flow for all commits.
+I am responsible for maintaining Jenkins job, tools and web pages.
+I spent many hours with huge spectrum of programming languages to support different tools.
+I lead as Scrum Master role in agile team.
+In free time I like develop web pages, actually I am creating a web game in React.

 <!--
 **rololand/rololand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.